What they do

 A nurse educator is responsible for the design, planning, implementation and assessment of teaching and learning for nurses within hospitals and health care facilities.
 They make sure that nurses keep up to date with advances in nursing, and help nurses plan their continuing professional development.

 Nurse educators coordinate and assess nurses’ clinical competencies to ensure that nurses deliver safe and effective nursing care.
-They may also manage educational resources for nurses within the hospital or healthcare facility, and may undertake their own research.
+They may also manage educational resources for nurses within the hospital or healthcare facility, and may provide support and education for other nurses undertaking research.

 Nurse educators may work in private or public hospitals, aged care homes or other health service facilities to assist in nursing staff development or to organise clinical learning activities.